Ion trap with gold-plated alumina: substrate and surface characterization: Trap fabrication

 \subsection{Gold coating}

 After the blade machining described above, we clean the alumina blade to remove ceramic residues and other contaminants.
 The cleaning is carried out in two stages, wet Piranha cleaning succeeded by dry oxygen plasma etching.
 We perform the Piranha cleaning for 30~minutes, where the blade is immersed in a solution of 4:1 mixture of sulfuric acid (H$_{2}$SO$_{4}$) and hydrogen peroxide (H$_{2}$O$_{2}$) at $100\,^{\circ}\mathrm{C}$.
-Next, we made mild oxygen plasma etching on both sides of the blade, taking 1 minute for each facet.
+Next, we make mild oxygen-plasma etching on both sides of the blade, taking 1 minute for each facet.

 Next, we continue with the metal sputtering, for an adhesion layer of a 30-nm thick titanium and a gold layer with a thickness of 200~nm.
 A dc sputtering is performed once for each blade side --- this causes, on the tapered edge and other three edges along the blade, four layers of titanium, gold, titanium, and gold are deposited sequentially.
+The thicknesses of those layers are 30/200/30/200~nm.
 The deposition speed is 2.7~nm/min for titanium and 18~nm/min for gold.
 While the RF blade is sputtered without a mask, for the DC blade, a metal mask is used to block the deposition between adjacent segments (four white zones in Fig.~\ref{fig:gold_coating}(c)).
 After the sputtering, possible dirts are removed by a mild oxygen plasma cleaning, which would facilitate the next step of gold electroplating.